Nexfinity/CakeyBot-Wiki/placeholders.md

 {achievement-grant:1337}
 ```

-> **Note:** You can only grant/revoke CUSTOM achievemnts.
+> **Note:** You can only grant/revoke CUSTOM achievements.
 You can NOT grant/revoke progress-based achievements.
 {.is-info}

 ## Economy